-For support with your wellness, please visit my personal doTERRA website at – https://www.doterra.com/US/en/site/youthoils
+For support with your wellness, please check out my website https://nursekathyoils.com, or shop directly at https://www.doterra.com/US/en/site/KathleenMurrayRN

 Follow my blog with Bloglovin

 Is it wrong to say I have a bit of a Groucho Marx complex, i.e., “I don’t want to be a part of any club that would have me?”
 Honestly, that’s the way I felt Saturday morning, as I grouchily got ready to go for an all day (ugh!) workshop at the Wailea Healing Center, on Maui where I live.
 While my motto is ultimately, “A Little Powder, A Little Paint, Makes a Lady What She Ain’t,” the truth is, I do suffer from a few underlying health problems that cause me, frankly, to struggle every day.

 I committed to myself at the start of 2019, that this year would be the start of a new, healthier me.
 I’ve had a congenital cardiac arrhythmia for years that effected nearly every moment of my life.
 I suffered with this since my daughter was small, when it was discovered during an impromptu ER visit.
 A cardiac ablation was recommended.
 But, I just didn’t want to risk it, since my little one needed me.
 So, I tolerated years with a too rapid heart beat and became too sedentary.